Bader-ed/Bader-ed/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: edbdr510@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: mentally cooked 👍
+- ⚡ Fun fact: cooked 👍

 <!---
 Bader-ed/Bader-ed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.